How We Prevent Incidents

 This includes daily safety moments and tailgate talks, as well as safety observation programs to promote vigilance on and off the job.

-Each year we develop case studies based on recent incidents, focusing on the human factors that contributed to them and prompting team discussion.
+Each year we develop case studies based on recent incidents, focusing on the human factors and failed safety barriers that contributed to them and prompting team discussion.

 By the Numbers

-In 2017, we spent $1.95 billion on programs that help us to maintain the fitness of our systems across our operations in Canada and the U.S.
+In 2018, we spent more than C$1.1 billion on programs that help us to maintain the fitness of our systems across our operations in Canada and the U.S.

-Last year we invested more than $15 million on advanced leak detection systems that strengthen our ability to identify small leaks early and respond more quickly and effectively.
+Last year we invested more than $12 million on advanced leak detection systems to boost our ability to identify small leaks early and respond more quickly and effectively.

-In 2017, we carried out 349 in-line inspections using sophisticated tools that travel within our pipelines to assess their health, millimeter by millimeter, from the inside out.
+In 2018, we carried out 358 inline inspections of our crude oil and natural gas transmission and distribution systems, using sophisticated tools that travel within our pipelines to assess their health, millimeter by millimeter, from the inside out.

-Last year Enbridge completed more than 1,769 preventive maintenance digs across our liquids and natural gas systems, excavating our pipelines to take a closer look, confirm their health and make any repairs, if required.
+Last year Enbridge completed nearly 2,500 preventive maintenance digs across our liquids and natural gas systems, excavating our pipelines to take a closer look, confirm their health and make any repairs, if required.